18F/before-you-ship/_pages/security/static-analysis.md

 We are especially interested to know if you get lots of false positives.
 We believe the default config files will grow and evolve, but the most up-to-date versions will always be found in the repo.

 More advanced configuration options for all three tools can be found in their respective docs.

-## Automation and future plans

-A representative from Code Climate recently gave a presentation at 18F about their new platform and [CLI](https://github.com/codeclimate/codeclimate).
-It acts as a wrapper around Docker images that can run any number of scans across projects, and many of the above tools are already available as [engines](https://docs.codeclimate.com/docs/list-of-engines) for the platform (Brakeman, bundler-audit, nsp, and ESLint).
-The lift to [create a new engine](http://blog.codeclimate.com/blog/2015/07/07/build-your-own-codeclimate-engine/) seems relatively low, so plans are in the works to [attempt to package Bandit as an engine](https://trello.com/c/PTL7z9uU/20-investigate-writing-a-code-climate-platform-engine-for-bandit) as well.

-Using a single tool for all of our static security analysis would allow all projects and teams, regardless of language, to have the same workflow with minor config changes required.
-It also would allow for easy insertion into a project's existing CI workflow.
-We already have this advantage with dependency analysis.